Top Pages

 National Council For Adoption (NCFA)

-Annotation: The National Council for Adoption (NCFA) is a nonprofit organization serving birthparents, adoptive parents, and adopted persons by advocating for the positive option of adoption.
-NCFA works to protect the principles of mutual consent and the option of privacy in adoption; protect birthmothers through putative father registries; supports Safe Haven laws; advances policies that promote adoptions out of foster care; works with the United States and foreign governments to establish sound policies for intercountry adoption; and promotes skilled counseling on the option of adoption.
-NCFA serves as an adoption information clearinghouse, offering referrals, publications, and reference information.
+Annotation: The National Council for Adoption (NCFA) is an adoption advocacy nonprofit organization serving adoptive parents, birthparents, adoptive professionals, and agencies by advocating for the positive option of adoption through education, research, and legislative action.
+NCFA serves as an adoption information clearinghouse, offering referrals, publications, reference information, and online training tools.
 Some materials are available in Spanish.
 NCFA also sponsors conferences.

 Keywords: Adoption, Adoptive parents, Biological parents, Adopted children, Legislation